-"No, no, sir; indeed no, sir," cried the Brahmin.
-"Thief, thief!" shouted the jeweller.
-"In truth, no, sir," said the Brahmin; "my son-in-law, the Jackal, gave me a melon plant; and in one of the melons I found these jewels."
-"I don't believe a word you say," screamed the jeweller (and he began beating the Brahmin, whom he held by the arm); "give up those jewels which you have stolen from my shop."
-"No, I won't," roared the Brahmin; "oh! oh-o! oh-o-o! don't beat me so; I didn't steal them."
-But the jeweller was determined to get the jewels; so he beat the Brahmin, and called the police, who came running up to his assistance, and shouted till a great crowd of people had collected round his shop.
-Then he said to the Brahmin, "Give me up the jewels you stole from me, or I'll give you to the police, and you shall be put in gaol."
-The Brahmin tried to tell his story about his son-in-law, the Jackal, but of course nobody believed him; and he was obliged to give the precious stones to the jeweller, in order to escape the police, and to run home as fast as he could.
-And every one thought the jeweller was very kind, to let him off so easily.
+'No, no, sir; indeed no, sir,' cried the Brahman. thief!' shouted the jeweller.
+'In truth, no, sir,' said the Brahman, 'my son-in-law, the Jackal, gave me a melon plant; and in one of the melons I found these jewels.'-'I don't believe a word you say,' screamed the jeweller (and he began beating the Brahman, whom he held by the arm); 'give up those jewels which you have stolen from my shop!'-'No, I won't,' roared the Brahman; 'oh! oh-o! oh-o-o! don't beat me so; I didn't steal them.'
+But the jeweller was determined to get the jewels; so he beat the Brahman, and called the police, who came running up to his assistance, and shouted till a great crowd of people had collected round his shop.
+Then he said to the Brahman, 'Give me up the jewels you stole from me, or I'll give you to the police, and you shall be put in jail.'
+The Brahman tried to tell his story about his son-in-law the Jackal, but of course nobody believed him; and he was obliged to give the precious stones to the jeweller, in order to escape the police, and to run home as fast as he could.
+And every one thought the jeweller was very kind to let him off so easily.

 All his family were very unhappy when they heard what had befallen him.
-But his wife said, "You had better go again to our son-in-law, the Jackal, and see what he can do for us."
-So next day the Brahmin climbed the hill again, as he had done before, and went to call upon the Jackal.
-When the Jackal saw him coming, he was not very well pleased.
-So he went to meet him, and said, "Father-in-law, I did not expect to see you again so soon!"
-"I merely came to see how you were," answered the Brahmin, "and to tell you how poor we are; and how glad we should be of any help you can give us."
-"What have you done with all the melons I gave you?" asked the Jackal.
-"Ah," answered the Brahmin, "that is a sad story!"
-And beginning at the beginning, he related how they had sold almost all the melons, without knowing their value; and how the few precious stones they had found, had been taken from him by the jeweller.
-When the Jackal heard this, he laughed very much, and said, "I see it is no use giving such unfortunate people as you, gold or jewels, for they will only bring you into trouble.
-Come, I'll give you a more useful present."
-So, running into his cave, he fetched thence a small chattee,\ and gave it to the Brahmin, saying, "Take this chattee; whenever you or any of the family are hungry, you will always find in it as good a dinner as this."
-And putting his paw into the chattee, he extracted thence currie, and rice, pilau,† and all sorts of good things, enough to feast a hundred men; and the more he took out of the chattee, the more remained inside.
+But his wife said, 'You had better go again to our son-in-law the Jackal, and see what he can do for us.'
+So next day the Brahman climbed the hill again as he had done before, and went to call upon the Jackal.
+When the Jackal saw him coming he was not very well pleased.
+So he went to meet him, and said, 'Father-in-law, I did not expect to see you again so soon!'- 'I merely came to see how you were,' answered the Brahman, 'and to tell you how poor we are; and how glad we should be of any help you can give us.'- 'What have you done with the melons I gave you?' asked the Jackal.
+'Ah,' answered the Brahman, 'that is a sad story!'
+And beginning at the beginning, he related how they had sold almost all the melons without knowing their value; and how the few precious stones they had found had been taken from him by the jeweller.
+When the Jackal heard this, he laughed very much, and said, 'I see it is no use giving such unlucky people as you gold or jewels, for they will only bring you into trouble.
+Come, I'll give you a more useful present.'
+So, running into his cave, he fetched thence a small chattee, and gave it to the Brahman, saying, 'Take this chattee; whenever you or any of the family are hungry, you will always find in it as good a dinner as this.'
+And putting his paw into the chattee, he extracted thence currie, and rice, and pilau,1 and all sorts of good things, enough to feast a hundred men; and the more he took out of the chattee, the more remained inside.

-When the Brahmin saw the chattee, and smelt the good dinner, his eyes glistened for joy; and he embraced the Jackal, saying, "Dear son-in-law, you are the only support of our house."
+When the Brahman saw the chattee, and smelt the good dinner, his eyes glistened for joy; and he embraced the Jackal, saying, 'Dear son-in-law, you are the only support of our house.'

 And he took his new present carefully home with him.